hutchpd/QuantumSuperposition/QuantumSuperposition/docs/Entanglement.md

 }
 ```

-### Entanglement Group Tagging / Naming
+### Entanglement Group Tagging and Naming
-Entanglement groups can be assigned custom labels or tags for easier identification and management.
+Assign labels or tags for easier identification and management.

 #### Example
 ```csharp